Types of Expressions Represented by Expression Trees

 Common Algorithms to Evaluate Expression Tree

-• Post-order Traversal: This traversal strategy is a depth-first traversal algorithm, to evaluate the expression trees by traversing the left and right lower trees before evaluating the operator at that node.
+- Post-order Traversal: This is a depth-first traversal method used to evaluate expression trees.
+It processes the left and right subtrees before evaluating the operator at the node.

 Implementation of Expression Tree